Moreholidays February Umbrella Day

 History and Origin of National Tooth Fairy Day

-Our research did not find the creator or the origin of this day.
+While we research each holiday in depth, we did not find the creator or the origin of this day.
 The tooth fairy dates back hundreds of years, probably to at least medieval times.
 We were amazed that the tooth fairy was not found in the encyclopedia.

 Is National Tooth Fairy Day on February 28th, or August 22?
 Documentation on websites is fairly evenly divided, with slightly more recording it on February 28th.
 Some very reputable and authoritative sites differ on the date.
 Until we find further documentation or the creator of this day, feel free to celebrate it on either date….or both!